wasif3342/git_learning-/README.md

 #knowledgegate Git learning project

-This repo is only meant to be used by studentts to learn git and try different git commands.
+This repo is only meant to be used by students to learn git and try different git commands.

+This is second  commands

+this is third  commands